dyenzer/PowerMon/README.md

 * **/Schematic** - Circuit diagram and PCB layout

 #License Information
-The hardware is released under <a href = "https://creativecommons.org/licenses/by-sa/4.0/">CC BY-SA 4.0</a>
+This project is released under <a href = "https://creativecommons.org/licenses/by-sa/4.0/">CC BY-SA 4.0</a>
 Original Design by Drew Yenzer